 We are so excited to have you join us here at KICS!
-We have provided the answers below to some of the most frequently asked questions about joining the KICS community as a family.
+We have provided the answers below to some of the most frequently asked questions about having your student(s) join the KICS community.
 Through the answers, we hope to provide you with the clarity you need for a smooth application process.
-If you have any further questions about applying to Kigali International Community School or want to discuss any aspect of the process, please be in touch with the Registrar and Admissions Office: firstname.lastname@example.org or email@example.com.
+If you have any further questions about applying or want to discuss any aspect of the process, please be in touch with the Registrar and Admissions Office: email@example.com.
 Or, if you prefer, please submit an online inquiry form and let us know how we can best help you.
 Thank you for your interest in KICS!

 Yes!
-KICS serves a transient community of families and is well prepared to admit and serve students coming halfway through the year due to relocation to Kigali.
+KICS is well prepared to admit and serve students coming halfway through the year due to relocation to Kigali.
 For high school, you must be admitted within the first three weeks of each semester.

 If a student meets the admissions criteria but their particular grade is full, that student will be placed on the waitlist for the remainder of that academic year.
 Should a place become available in that grade during the academic year, you will be contacted and given an option to enroll.
 If the place does not become available during that academic year you are welcome to re-apply for the future academic year.